andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-public-over-private.md

 If these functions produce observable results in the places where they're called, you end up testing these non-public components _implicitly_, that is, by testing the things that _are_ `public`.

 During the course of testing some `public` function which calls another non-public function, that non-public function's logic will be executed.
-If the outcome of that function's execution affects the Type's state, or the output of its `public` parent function, those are the things that you'd be able to write unit tests for, because those are the &#8220;observation points&#8221;, so to speak.
+If the outcome of that function's execution affects the Type's state, or the output of its `public` parent function, those are the things that you'd be able to write unit tests for, because those are the "observation points&#8221;, so to speak.

 ### Wrapping up